Tachycardia

 Treatment

-The goal is to slow the fast heartbeats and prevent them from happening again.
-This includes treating any conditions that are causing the fast heartbeats.
+The goal of treatment is to slow the fast heartbeats and prevent them from happening again.
+This includes treating any health issues that are causing the fast heartbeats.

 Fast heartbeats that are life-threatening need care right away.